dell/ansible-powerstore/README.md

   * Please follow PyPowerStore installation instructions on [PyPowerStore Documentation](https://github.com/dell/python-powerstore)

 ## Idempotency
 The modules are written in such a way that all requests are idempotent and hence fault-tolerant.
-It essentially means that the result of a successfully performed request is independent of the number of times it is executed.
+It essentially means that the result of a successfully performed request is independent of the number of times it is executed..

 ## List of Ansible Modules for Dell PowerStore
 * [Volume module](https://github.com/dell/ansible-powerstore/blob/1.5.0/docs/Product%20Guide.md#volume-module)